imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 <img src="/media/Diadem Neocortical Layer 6 Axons-2.png" width="750"/>

 Next, you should correct the Z-calibration of the stitched stack.
-The data set page tells us that the z separation is 3.03 pixels, so open up {% include bc content='Image | Properties'%} and set the Voxel Depth to 3.03 times the Pixel Width:
+The data set page tells us that the z separation is 3.03 pixels, so open up {% include bc path='Image | Properties'%} and set the Voxel Depth to 3.03 times the Pixel Width:

 ![](/media/Diadem Neocortical Layer 6 Axons-3.png "Diadem_Neocortical_Layer_6_Axons-3.png")

 Now you should save the stitched stack, and work from that from now on.
 (Since the stitched stack isn't very large (156MB) one wonders why this wasn't distributed already stitched.)
-Save the stack with "{% include bc content='File | Save As | Tiff...'%}".
+Save the stack with "{% include bc path='File | Save As | Tiff...'%}".

-To load the SWC files, start up the tracer with {% include bc content='Plugins | Segmentation | Simple Neurite Tracer'%}.
+To load the SWC files, start up the tracer with {% include bc path='Plugins | Segmentation | Simple Neurite Tracer'%}.
 You should see something like this after it has started, with the stack rendered in the 3D Viewer:

 <img src="/media/Diadem Neocortical Layer 6 Axons-4.png" width="750"/>